 You may encounter the issue whereby your Windows device fails to start and when you try to access Advanced Startup Options, you’re stuck on the error message screen even if you hard reboot your device.

 You need to sign in as an administrator to continue

-If you’re faced with this issue, you can try our recommended solutions below in the order presented below and see if that helps to resolve the issue.
+If you’re faced with this issue, try our recommended solutions below in the order presented below and see if any of the four methods help you resolve the issue.

 - Perform Automatic Startup Repair

 - Enable the inbuilt Administrator account

 Let’s take a look at the description of the process involved concerning each of the listed solutions.

 Once the repair operation is completed, see if you can log in normally.